spacemeshos/protocol/consensus/01-overview.md

 2. If every honest party observed a given, valid block, then that block is included in the output set.
 Put another way, the output set contains the intersection of the valid blocks reported by all honest parties.
 3. If no honest party observed a given block (or every honest party deemed it invalid), then that block is not included in the output set.
 Put another way, every block that makes it into the output set must have had at least one honest witness.

 The intuition here may not be immediately obvious, but if you think about it, you’ll see why these validity rules are sufficient for ensuring consensus.
 Rule #2 states that the output set contains the intersection of all of the valid blocks observed and submitted by all of the honest miners.
 This does not by itself rule out the possibility that the output set also contains some dishonestly generated blocks.
 However, rule #3 ensures that every block in the output set was observed by at least one honest miner.
-Together, these two validity rules ensure that _the set of blocks output by the Hare consensus mechanism is exactly equal to the set of valid blocks observed and submitted by all honest miners,_ no more and no less.
+(Note that the validity rules say nothing about blocks observed and submitted by _some_ but not _all_ honest miners: they may or may not be included, which is fine.)
+Together, these two validity rules ensure that _the set of blocks output by the Hare consensus mechanism is exactly equal to the set of blocks observed and submitted by the honest miners,_ no more and no less.

 ### Details